S0nic5090/nlp-tone-mood-classifer/README.md

 # nlp-tone-mood-classifer
-A small NLP project thingy I did when I was bored
+A small NLP project thingy I did when I was bored.
+ -S0nic5090